 The terms 'Inaudible' (IA) or 'Not Measurable' (NM) may be used in this report.
 When site noise is noted as IA, it was inaudible at the monitoring location.
 When site noise is noted as NM, this means it was audible but could not be quantified.
-All results noted as NM in this report were due to one or more of the following:
+All results noted as IA or NM in this report were due to one or more of the following:

-- Site noise levels were extremely low and unlikely, in many cases, to be noticed. - Site noise levels were masked by other, more dominant, noise sources that are characteristic of the environment (such as breeze in foliage or continuous road traffic noise) that cannot be eliminated by monitoring at an alternate or intermediate location. - It was not feasible or reasonable to employ methods such as to move closer and back calculate.
+- Site noise levels were very low, typically more than 10 dB below the measured background (LA90), and unlikely to be noticed. - Site noise levels were masked by more dominant sources that are characteristic of the environment (such as breeze in foliage or continuous road traffic noise) that cannot be eliminated by monitoring at an alternate or intermediate location. - It was not feasible or reasonable to employ methods, such as to move closer and back calculate.
 Cases may include rough terrain preventing closer measurement, addition/removal of significant source to receiver shielding caused by moving closer, and meteorological conditions where back calculation may not be accurate.